 Instead of looking at everything you have to do, begin with the smaller steps.
 It will help you manage your stress level by setting the goals you need to get everything done.

 Practicing the techniques and tools associated with CBT can change your life for the better.
 It helps you to manage your most debilitating anxiety symptoms and teaches you to counteract negative thought patterns.
 If you would like to speak with a therapist about how CBT can help you change your life, please reach out to my Honolulu or London office to get started.
-Also, to read more about Cognitive Behavior Therapy and Online CBT please click HERE.
+Click to read more about in office Cognitive Behavior Therapy and Online CBT.

 I am a Licensed Mental Health Counselor in Hawaii and an Accredited CBT Therapist in the UK with over 15 years of experience.
 I specialize in anxiety treatments and have received advanced specialist training in Cognitive Behavior Therapy and Compassion Focused Therapy.
-Please feel free to contact me at my Honolulu or London clinic to set up a free online Therapy Test Drive.
+Please feel free to contact me at my Honolulu or London clinic to set up an Online Therapy Test Drive.